-Lee Gates has an incredible presence, standing well over six feet tall, his entire body draped with muscles from a life of hard work.
+The late, Mississippi-born bluesman Lee Gates was an incredible presence, standing well over six feet tall, his entire body cut with muscles from a life of hard work.